HELPING OUR CLIENTS ACHIEVE THEIR INDIVIDUAL CYCLING GOALS BY ADAPTING TRAINING TECHNIQUES AS APPLIED IN THE WORLD OF PROFESSIONAL CYCLING

 After finishing high school at Paul Roos Gymnasium in Stellenbosch South Africa, Johan enrolled at the University of Stellenbosch where he later obtained a Bachelor of Commerce degree in Commercial Law.

 During his early cycling career, he participated in South Africa's major domestic professional cycling events such as the Boland Bank Tour (95,96) Sanlam Kermesse Series (96) and Giro del Capo (96,98,99,02,03 and 04).
-At the time, these events attracted some of the best riders in the World including Tour de France stars like Alexander Vinokourov, Jan Ullrich, Johan Bruyneel and 1994 Giro d'Italia winner, Evgeni Berzin, to name a few.
+At the time, these events attracted some of the best riders in the World including Tour de France stars like Alexander Vinokourov, Jan Ullrich, Johan Bruyneel and 1994 Giro d'Italia winner, Evgeni Berzin.

-Johan's first international breakthrough came at the 1999 edition of the Giro del Capo, where he missed out on the yellow jersey by a mere second in the opening prologue stage, beaten by an accomplished Dutch professional, Jans Koerts.
-This result, helped him into Europe where he lined up in his 1st European professional race in Cologne Germany at the Rund um Koln.
+Johan's made his first international breakthrough at the 1999 edition of the Giro del Capo, where he missed out on the yellow jersey by a mere second in the opening prologue stage, beaten by an accomplished Dutch professional, Jans Koerts.
+This result, helped him into Europe for his 1st European professional race a month later in Cologne Germany at the Rund um Koln.
 Johan raced across Europe over the summer and signed a contract with Dutch feeder team, Farm-Frites, which later in the year allowed him to do a trial contract (stagiaire) with top Dutch team TVM.
 Over a three year period he raced on seasoned professional teams including Belgium outfits Collstrop and Landbouwkrediet-Colnago until 2001.

-European career highlights include participation in the Belgium Spring Classics including monuments in cycling like the Tour of Flanders and Liege- Bastogne-Liege.
-He also raced in semi-classic races across Europe including Gent-Wevelgem, Fleche Wallonne, GP Frankfurt, LUK Cup Buhl, GP Plouay, Milano-Torino and the French Cup series of races in 2000 and 2001.
+European career highlights include participation in the Belgium Spring Classics including the Tour of Flanders and Liege- Bastogne-Liege.
+Other notable races included Gent-Wevelgem, Fleche Wallonne, GP Frankfurt, LUK Cup Buhl, GP Plouay, Milano-Torino and the French Cup series of races in 2000 and 2001.

-Johan returned to home soil in South Africa for the 2002 season with the exciting proposition to become part of Africa's first Tour de France dream team and joined Douglas Ryder's professional outfit, Team Microsoft (now Team Qhubeka-Assos), for 2 years.
-Highlights include South African National Team representation at the Tour of the Southlands in New Zealand, Tour de Langkawi in Malaysia and the Tour of Korea.
+Johan returned to home soil in South Africa for the 2002 season with the exciting proposition to become part of Africa's first Tour de France dream team and joined Douglas Ryder's professional outfit, Team Microsoft (now Q36.5), for 2 years.
+Highlights included South African National Team representation at the Tour of the Southlands (podiumed) in New Zealand, Tour de Langkawi in Malaysia and the Tour of Korea (podiumed).
 He also won a number of races on the domestic professional scene including a popular stage win at the 2002 Giro del Capo in Cape Town becoming the first South African to win a stage dominated by international teams with star riders like Fabian Cancellara riding for the U-23 Mapei Quick Step team.

 In 2004, after six full professional racing seasons, Johan decided to retire from road racing in pursuit of a corporate career.

-However, he has kept engaged in the sport, supporting enthusiastic cyclists through VDB Cycling.
+However, Johan's passion continued, supporting enthusiastic cyclists through VDB Cycling.

-In 2016, Johan relocated to the United States where he now lives with his wife in Belmont, NC.
+In 2016, Johan relocated to the United States where he now lives with his wife in Charlotte, NC.